 Design and oversight

-endTB is an international, multicenter, open-label Phase III, non-inferiority clinical trial conducted by the endTB consortium (see Supplement).
+endTB is an international, multicenter, open-label Phase III, non-inferiority trial conducted by the endTB consortium (see Supplement).
 Full design (Figure S1) and implementation details are published9 and available at NEJM.org.
 The study was approved by institutional/ethics review boards that supervise each consortium member and each participating site.
 All participants provided written informed consent.

-The distribution of study responsibilities across the team and additional oversight are described in the supplement (Section 2.2; Tables S1-S5.
-LG, CDM, and FV wrote the first draft of the manuscript.
-All authors contributed to writing and/or revision of the manuscript and vouch for the accuracy and completeness of the data and for the fidelity of the trial to the protocol.
+The distribution of study responsibilities across the team and additional oversight are described in the supplement (Section 2.2; Tables S1-S5).
+All authors vouch for the accuracy and completeness of the data and for the fidelity of the trial to the protocol (available at nejm.org).
 The Consolidated Standards of Reporting Trials extension for adaptive design trials guided this trial report.10

 Participants